 Data-Driven Video Offering to Debut This Week at ATD 2017 in Atlanta

-BURLINGTON, MA (May 22, 2017) – Qstream, makers of sales acceleration software that uses science, data, and mobile technology to ignite high-performing sales teams, today at ATD 2017 introduced video coaching as the latest addition to the Qstream Coaching Hub™.
-Reflecting Qstream’s data-driven approach, video coaching aligns manager video observations with knowledge and skills insights, competency ratings, and CRM-sourced performance and productivity data to provide a 360-degree view of a team’s capabilities.
-This complete framework enables more consistent and meaningful coaching experiences in minutes a day.
+BURLINGTON, MA (May 22, 2017) – Qstream, makers of sales acceleration software that uses science, data, and mobile technology to ignite high-performing sales teams, today at ATD 2017 introduced video coaching as the latest addition to the Qstream platform.
+Reflecting Qstream’s data-driven approach, video coaching aligns manager video observations with knowledge and skills insights, and CRM-sourced performance and productivity data to provide a 360-degree view of a team’s capabilities and enable a more consistent and meaningful coaching experience in minutes a day.

 Solving the Sales Coaching Paradox

 Qstream addresses the paradox in sales coaching, underscored in survey data from the Sales Management Association: while managers rate coaching as the number one most important activity based on its impact to sales effectiveness – ranking it higher than lead gen, compensation, and sales process – 77% of firms say they don’t provide enough coaching to their salespeople.
 This disconnect is largely the result of sales managers having more responsibility, and less time, than ever before.
 As a result, many firms are turning to video solutions to evaluate and improve customer-facing behaviors, and increase coaching frequency.